BUSSINES TERMS POLICY

-The following General Business Terms and Conditions (“General Business Terms and Conditions”) regulate the relationships of parties to a purchase agreement entered into by and between Green Diamond Agency s.r.o., Co.
+The following General Business Terms and Conditions (“General Business Terms and Conditions”) regulate the relationships of parties to a purchase agreement entered into by and between Gradamas s.r.o.
+(Green Diamond Agency), Co.
 Reg.
-No. 05312507, VAT Reg.
-No. CZ05312507., with its registered office at Varšavská 715/36, CZ-120 00 Praha 2, registered in the Commercial Register with the Municipal Court in Prague, (“GDA”), and the purchaser (“Purchaser”).
+No., VAT Reg.
+No. CZ11791489., with its registered office at Příčná 1892/4, 110 00 Prague registered in the Commercial Register with the Municipal Court in Prague, (“GD”), and the purchaser (“Purchaser”).

-Detailed information about Green Diamond Agency s.r.o. is available at www.greendiamond.eu
+Detailed information about Green Diamond Agency, is available at www.greendiamond.cz

 Purchaser is a consumer or an entrepreneur.

-Consumer is a private individual acting in a private capacity, entering into an agreement or otherwise dealing with GDA.
+Consumer is a private individual acting in a private capacity, entering into an agreement or otherwise dealing with GD.

 Entrepreneur is an individual licensed to get engaged in business on one’s own account and responsibility with an intention to generate profit on a continuous basis.
 For the purposes of consumer protection, an entrepreneur is (including but not limited to) an individual entering into contracts/agreements relating to the entrepreneur’s business, manufacturing or similar activities or employment; or an individual acting on behalf or on account of an entrepreneur in question.
 For the purposes hereof, an entrepreneur is an individual acting in compliance with the preceding sentence as part of one’s own business.
 If completing the registration number in the order, the entrepreneur acknowledge having been bound by the rules stipulated in the General Business Terms and Conditions for Entrepreneurs.